suus-stack/PCA/README.md

 * Predator_killing_efficiency_plot = Line plot of the average number of killed herring per predator + 1 SD error bars in an environment with and without rocks.

-* Sensitivity_weight_plot =  line plots illustrating the mean number of killed herring + SD for weight values ranging from -5 to 5 in increments of 1.
+* Sensitivity_weight_plot = Line plots illustrating the mean number of killed herring + SD for weight values ranging from -5 to 5 in increments of 1.

 HOW TO RUN